What's New

 • Capital gains rate: 15% tax on profits made from selling an investment.
 You can adjust this to 0% if you’re in the lowest income tax bracket or 20% if you’re in the highest tax brackets.

-• Taxable portion of withdrawals: 80% of each withdrawal from a taxable account will be considered profits from selling investments and will be taxed at the capital gains tax rate.
-To get this closer to your actual percentage, add up the amount of profits you’d make on all your investments in taxable accounts if you sold them right now and divide it by the total value of all your taxable account investments.
+• Taxable portion of withdrawals: 80% of each withdrawal taken from a taxable account will be considered profits from selling investments and will be taxed at the capital gains tax rate.
+To get this closer to your own actual percentage, add up the amount of profits you’d make on all your investments in taxable accounts if you sold everything right now and divide it by the total value of all your taxable account investments, then enter that percentage in this field.

 • Retirement or tax-deferred accounts (such as IRAs, 401(k)s, and 529 plans):

-• Income tax rate during retirement: 20% on any income considered to be taxable, including withdrawals from pre-tax accounts or tax-deferred accounts
+• Income tax rate during retirement: 20% on any income considered to be taxable, including withdrawals from pre-tax accounts or tax-deferred accounts.
+Adjust this if you think your tax rate on income during retirement will be different

 We’re taking a somewhat conservative approach as it relates to taxes, because if our default assumptions aren’t applicable to your situation, we’d prefer it to result in you having more money rather than less.
 We chose a 15% rate for capital gains because that’s what the vast majority of folks in the US pay right now for this kind of tax.